aklaiber/json_factory/README.md

 # JsonFactory

-JsonFactory is a Easy DSL to create JSON structures with the development focus on performance.
+JsonFactory is a Easy DSL to create JSON with focus on performance and flexibility.

 ## Installation